+'''

+;; status: NOERROR, id: 31827

 ;; ANSWER SECTION

 a.example.org.
 TXT "wildcard record"

 a.example.org.
 RRSIG(TXT) ( ... )

 '''

-Which would be a perfectly valid answer if we would not require the inclusion of a NSEC or NSEC3 record in the wildcard answer response.
+Which would be a perfectly valid answer if we would not require the inclusion of an NSEC or NSEC3 record in the wildcard answer response.
 The resolver believes that a.example.org TXT is a wildcard record, and the real record is obscured.
 This is bad and defeats all the security DNSSEC can deliver.
 Because of this, the NSEC or NSEC3 should be present.